elgrancalavera/grunt-extend/readme.md

 ```

 #### Generate a JSON file from default options
-This example uses the default options specified in `options.defaults` and write
+This example uses the default options specified in `options.defaults` and writes
 them to a JSON file:
 ```js
 grunt.initConfig({